Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/CancellableEventArgs.md

 ### Cancel

-Gets or sets a value indicating whether the action should be canceled.The default value is`false`.
+Gets or sets a value indicating whether the action should be canceled.
+The default value is`false`.